 As one of only a handful of Black students on campus at Davidson College in the mid-80s, Janet Stovall experienced racism and exclusion firsthand.
 Rather than retreat, she initiated difficult conversations.
-By graduation, she had devised a plan that even now is referenced as the catalyst for changes that created a more diverse and inclusive Davidson.
+The framework she built—Project ’87—is recognized as the catalyst for changes that created a more diverse and inclusive Davidson.

-A popular speaker and workshop facilitator, Janet champions Pragmatic Diversity©, a frank business approach that tackles corporate racism, diversity, inclusion and belonging head-on and provides a straightforward formula to dismantle it.
-Her TED talk challenging business to get serious about inclusion has been viewed over 1.5 million times.
+A popular speaker and workshop facilitator, Janet champions Pragmatic Diversity©, a frank business approach that tackles systemic racism, focuses on understanding the value of diversity, and offers straightforward solutions to unlock that value.
+Her TED talk challenging business to get serious about inclusion has been viewed nearly 1.8 million times.

-Before UPS, Janet founded and served as principal of The Point Communications, a marketing communications and PR consultancy.
-For more than 20 years, she developed, implemented, and managed marketing strategies and executive positioning projects for leading U.S. companies, advising, scripting, ghostwriting articles, books and presentations for some of the country’s leading thought leaders.
+Before joining UPS, Janet founded The Point Communications, a marketing communications and PR consultancy.
+Over 20 years, she developed, implemented, and managed marketing strategies and executive positioning projects for leading U.S. companies, advising, scripting, ghostwriting articles, books and presentations for some of the country’s most influential thought leaders.
 Her work has been published extensively in Vital Speeches of the Day and has garnered numerous awards.

 Janet graduated from Davidson College in Davidson, NC with a degree in English.
-She is acting president of the Davidson Black Alumni Network and a member of Davidson’s Commission on Race and Slavery.
-She is in the final semester of a Master’s Degree in Integrated Marketing Communications from Georgetown University, where she was named a member of the Hoya Professional 30, a diverse group of promising individuals who go beyond their job descriptions to demonstrate leadership, potential, and excellence in their fields.
+She has been named a distinguished alumni and serves as a member of Davidson’s Commission on Race and Slavery.
+She holds a Master’s Degree in Integrated Marketing Communications from Georgetown University, where she was named a member of the Hoya Professional 30, a diverse group of promising individuals who go beyond their job descriptions to demonstrate leadership, potential, and excellence in their fields.
 She also holds post-graduate certificates in Diversity and Inclusion from Cornell University and Yale University.